2003–04 Football Conference: Play-offs

 The Conference National play-offs determined the second team that would be promoted to Football League Two.
 The teams placed second through fifth qualified for the play-offs.
 The semi-finals were played in a two-leg, home and away format, while the final was played as one leg.

+Semifinals

+Aldershot Town won 4–2 on penalties after tying 1–1 on Aggregate.

+Shrewsbury Town won 5–3 on penalties after tying 2–2 on Aggregate.